 Savute Under Canvas: Our full report

-Akin to its counterpart in Chobe, Savute Under Canvas offers an authentic mobile-camping experience, without forgoing many of the comforts of a semi-permanent tented camp.
-Situated in the Savuti area of Chobe National Park, the camp moves every five days between private campsites in the region (as per national park mobile-camping regulations).
+Savute Under Canvas offers an authentic mobile-camping experience, without forgoing many of the comforts ...... of a semi-permanent tented camp.
+The camp utilises a number of different private campsites in the Savuti area of Botswana’s Chobe National Park, moving every five days in accordance with national-park regulations.

 Towards the back of the tent, a rolled-up canvas partition leads through to the en-suite bathroom.
-Though there’s no running water, there’s a gravity-flush toilet and a bucket shower that is filled with warm water on return to camp each evening, or anytime on request.
-Atop a wooden washstand are a standing mirror, a hurricane lamp, water glasses, a metal hand basin and a metal jug.
-The latter is also replenished with water for washing hands and brushing teeth.
+Though there’s no running water, there is a gravity-flush toilet and a bucket shower that is filled with warm water on your return to camp each evening, or on request.
+Atop a wooden washstand are a standing mirror, a hurricane lamp, water glasses, a metal handbasin and a metal jug, which is replenished with water for washing hands and brushing teeth.
 Towels, soap, shampoo, body wash and body lotion are provided.

-The central main area is a simple open-sided mess tent with dining tables and chairs, a tea and coffee station, a bar table with a good selection of standard spirits, and a side-table stocked with board games, wildlife magazines and reference books.
+Central to Savute Under Canvas is a simple open-sided mess tent with dining tables and chairs, a tea and coffee station, a bar table with a good selection of standard spirits, and a side-table stocked with wildlife magazines and reference books.
 Most evening meals are served under the stars, weather permitting, and a nearby campfire provides a social spot for pre- or post-dinner drinks.

-Activities focus on morning and afternoon game drives, between sunrise and sunset.
-National park regulations do not permit night drives, guided walks or off-roading.
-Conducted in open-sided 4WD vehicles, game drives cover the network of sandy roads that crisscross the Savuti corner of Chobe National Park, with regular stops for wildlife viewing along the way.
-The vehicles have a canvas roof for shade and three rows of three seats, with a maximum of 6 guests per vehicle to afford everyone a clear outer view.
-The national park is shared with other mobile camp and lodge vehicles, as well as self-drivers, so you can expect to encounter a number of other vehicles, particularly at significant sightings during peak season.
+Game drives are conducted in open-sided 4WD vehicles, and cover the network of sandy roads that crisscross the Savuti corner of Chobe National Park, with regular stops for wildlife viewing along the way.
+Each vehicles has a canvas roof for shade and three rows of three seats, with no more than six guests per vehicle so that everyone gets a clear outer view.
+Note, however, that the national park is shared with other mobile camp and lodge vehicles, as well as self-drivers, so you can expect to encounter a number of other vehicles, particularly at significant sightings and during peak season.

-Ideal length of stay: We recommend a stay of two nights at Savute Under Canvas, although you might consider three nights during the dry season when game densities are at their highest.
+- We recommend a stay of two nights at Savute Under Canvas, although you might consider three nights during the dry season when game densities are at the highest.
 The camp combines particularly well with its sister camp, Chobe Under Canvas, and also often forms part of a trip with Sandibe Safari Lodge, Nxabega Safari Camp, Xaranna Okavango Lodge or Xudum Delta Lodge – which are all owned by the same company, &Beyond.

-Directions: Savute Under Canvas can be reached by light aircraft; roughly a 50 minute flight from Maun or 35 minutes from Kasane.
-It’s then approximately a one hour drive from Savute airstrip, depending on the camp’s location at the time and wildlife sightings on the way.
+- Savute Under Canvas is reached by light aircraft into Savuti airstrip: roughly a 50-minute flight from Maun or 35 minutes from Kasane.
+It’s then a drive of around 30 minutes to an hour, depending on the camp’s location at the time and wildlife sightings on the way.